Climate and Average Weather Year Round in Bend Oregon, United States

 In Bend, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Bend begins around June 14 and lasts for 3.7 months, ending around October 6.
-On July 29, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 83% of the time, and overcast or mostly cloudy 17% of the time.
+The clearer part of the year in Bend begins around June 15 and lasts for 3.7 months, ending around October 5.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Bend varies significantly throughout the year.

 The wetter season lasts 6.1 months, from October 22 to April 26, with a greater than 25% chance of a given day being a wet day.
-The chance of a wet day peaks at 45% on December 1.
+The month with the most wet days in Bend is November, with an average of 12.1 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Bend is November, with an average of 9.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on November 10.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Bend experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 10 months, from September 5 to July 5, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around November 25, with an average total accumulation of 3.4 inches.
+The rainy period of the year lasts for 10 months, from September 5 to July 6, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Bend is November, with an average rainfall of 3.2 inches.

-The rainless period of the year lasts for 2.0 months, from July 5 to September 5.
-The least rain falls around August 3, with an average total accumulation of 0.3 inches.
+The rainless period of the year lasts for 2.0 months, from July 6 to September 5.
+The month with the least rain in Bend is August, with an average rainfall of 0.3 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Bend experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Bend experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.3 months, from October 24 to April 2, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 19, with an average total liquid-equivalent accumulation of 0.9 inches.
+The snowy period of the year lasts for 5.3 months, from October 24 to April 2, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Bend is December, with an average snowfall of 8.5 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.